IDOLATRY-12/The Trial of YHVH ELKM Kingship

 This distinction is expressed in our prayers for Rosh Hashana.
-We enthrone YHVH ELKM on us, hoping the Court would not revert to the Beginning, when ELKM ruled as a Supreme Judge alone.
-We ask the Court to apply Mercy to our case.
+We enthrone YHVH ELKM on us, hoping the Court would not revert to the Beginning, where ELKM ruled awesomely alone as aritz.

-Adam is blessed to “rule over the fish, the birds, and all the animals” (Genesis 1: )
+After making Adam in ELKM’s image, ELKM blessed Adam to “rule over the fish, the birds, and all the animals” (Genesis 1: )

 Adam is appointed by ELKM to be a ‘small king’ over our habitat.

-He may rule himself, his society and his habitat as a tyrant, considering no one’s opinion, consulting no one.
-Indeed, walking in this way Adam may build an efficient kingdom, like ELKM, yet his kingdom would face a ceiling: it would be good at best, never ‘very good.’
+He can rule as a tyrant, considering no one’s opinion, consulting no one. walking this way, Adam may be successful and build an efficient kingdom, like ELKM.
+But his kingdom would face a ceiling: it would be good at best, never ‘very good.’

-Moreover, if Adam walks in this way, he would finally desire to destroy his own kingdom to khalah!
+Moreover, if Adam acts like a tyrant, he would end up wishing to destroy his own kingdom, to khalah!